Olphert Stanfield: Club career

 Stanfield joined Distillery in 1886 from Genoa FC and by the end of the decade had scored over 90 goals.
 During the 1889–89 season he scored hat-tricks in four consecutive games and helped Distillery win an Irish Cup/County Antrim Shield double.

 During the 1890s Stanfield became a Distillery legend, making 147 competitive appearances and scoring at least 105 goals.
 He scored at least seven hat-tricks during the 1890s and scored the winner in the 1894 Irish Cup final.
 He also scored the winner in a play-off for Irish League title in 1896, helping Distillery win a treble.

 By the time he retired, Stanfield had played 181 competitive games for Distillery, scoring 178 goals.
 He also played in a further 115 friendlies, scoring a further 62 goals.
-During his career at Distillery, his team mates included fellow Irish internationals Billy Crone and Jack Reynolds.
+During his career at Distillery, his teammates included fellow Irish internationals Billy Crone and Jack Reynolds.

 International career

 Stanfield made his international debut for Ireland on 5 February 1887, aged 17 years and 344 days, in a 7–0 defeat to England at Bramall Lane, Sheffield.
 Stanfield scored his first goal for Ireland in 4–1 against Wales on 19 February 1887.
-This was also Ireland’s first ever win.
+This was also Ireland's first ever win.

 On 7 February 1891, Stanfield scored four goals in a 7–2 win over Wales and as a result became the first Irish player to finish as top scorer in a British Home Championship.
 During the 1894 championship, Stanfield scored three goals in successive internationals.
 The highlight of the three came on 3 March 1894 at the Solitude Ground in Belfast, when after thirteen attempts Ireland finally avoided defeat to England.
-Against an England team that included Fred Spiksley and Jack Reynolds, who had since switched allegiances, Stanfield’s goal inspired Ireland to come back from 2–0 down to gain a 2–2 draw.
+Against an England team that included Fred Spiksley and Jack Reynolds, who had since switched allegiances, Stanfield's goal inspired Ireland to come back from 2–0 down to gain a 2–2 draw.

+Death

+Stanfield died on 13 March 1952 at Belfast City Hospital.